-Name Description volumeId The ID of the Amazon EBS volume Type: xsd:string Default: none Valid Values: ID of a volume that you own Constraints: The volume and instance must be within the same availability zone instanceId The ID of the instance that attaches to the volume Type: xsd:string Default: none Valid Values: ID of an instance that you own Constraints: The volume and instance must be within the same availability zone device Specifies how the device is exposed inside the instance (e.g., Linux: /dev/sdh).
+Name Description volumeId The ID of the Amazon EBS volume Type: xsd:string Default: none Valid Values: ID of a volume that you own Constraints: The volume and instance must be within the same availability zone and the instance must be running instanceId The ID of the instance that attaches to the volume Type: xsd:string Default: none Valid Values: ID of an instance that you own Constraints: The volume and instance must be within the same availability zone and the instance must be running device Specifies how the device is exposed inside the instance (e.g., Linux and UNIX: /dev/sdh).
 For information on standard storage locations, see Storage Locations .
 Type: xsd:string Default: none Valid Values: Valid device ID Constraints: The specified device ID cannot be in use by another device or an instance store